parikshit-rs/comic-art-generator/README.md

 The Comic Art Generator is a web application that empowers users to effortlessly create and share captivating 10-panel comic strips using text-to-image API.
 This user-friendly interface leverages state-of-the-art text-to-image capabilities, transforming textual narratives into visually engaging comic panels.

+> Update on Jan 2024, the API link I used has expired so kindly use your own API link for running this project.
+Just paste your link in the javascript file instead of the one already there and you're done!

 ## Table of Contents

 - [Getting Started](#getting-started)